 Samaritans for the Poor & Needy

 Who are the Samaritans for the Poor & Needy?
-They are people who understand struggle!
+They are people who understand struggle and want to help others!

-The Once-A-Month Church community outreach in the parks (2006-March 2016) had been a place where God birthed the name, Super Stars.
+The Once-A-Month Church community outreach in the parks (2006-ended March 2016) had been a place where God birthed the name, Super Stars.
 The poor and homeless would no longer be recognized as poverty, but Super Stars, people who overcome severe obstacles every day of their lives!

 The outreach to the poor & homeless events were held first at the Burton Barr Library in central Phoenix--to the Margaret T. Hance Park--to under the Central Avenue Bridge and the last years at the Monterey Park Phoenix.
 The key of its success was building spiritual self-esteem in the hearts of broken people.
 Through the years, we served thousands of meals, distributed hundreds and hundreds of pounds of clothing, shoes and personal necessities, celebrated holidays, raised money and resources for their children's toys at Christmas and gift baskets at Easter, but included in every event was strong spiritual self-esteem building.
 Changing them internally, creating a new mental image of themselves and with empowered thinking and believing patterns.

-Now is the time for the poor to become Elite Students with The Just God Academy in order to promote more spiritual growth, self-esteem building and teachings that would enable them to become better equipped in reaching their life goals.
+Now is the time for the poor to become Elite Students with The Just God Academy in order to promote morespiritual growth, self-esteem building and teachings that would enable them to become better equipped in reaching their life goals.
 The poor and homeless will be joined with others who are desiring to make changes in their lives and learn how to live each day in peace, love and joy!
 But they have no money for tuition and expenses.
 They need you!
-You can become a Good News Partner with our ministry to continue the fight against poverty.
+You can become a Silver Club Sponsor with our ministry to continue the fight against poverty.
 Your contributions make a difference!
 When you help one person to make a life change, they affect their entire family and home.
-At The Just God Academy, people learn that they are powerful individuals no matter their circumstances.
+At The Just God Academy, participants learn that they are Powerful People no matter their circumstances.
 Click on "Donate" button below or Go to our "Donations & Support" page

 Community Outreach to the Poor and Homeless